top of page

 I had my doubts until I tried the micellar antioxidant cleanser.
 It was incredible!
 So lightweight, soft and smooth and slippery going on that it felt like an absolute treat, and it did a fabulous job of cleaning my skin.
 It took the mascara off of my eyelashes with no problem.
 We're talking no leftover under-eye streaks at all.
 And I was thrilled that the cleanser wasn't chalk full of perfumes or other scents.
 There was a mild, pleasant smell to it, nothing to upset allergies or trigger an asthma attack.
 Best of all, when I was done, my face felt deliciously clean and hydrated.

 Not only that, but the micellar cleaner has been a godsend for both of my kids.
-It destroys acne and the kids love how good it feels on their faces and I love that I don't have to worry about toxic crap getting absorbed into their skin or having to purchase harsh and stinky chemical acne treatments for my teenage son.
+It destroys acne and the kids love how good it feels on their faces, and I love that I don't have to worry about toxic crap getting absorbed into their skin or having to purchase harsh and stinky chemical acne treatments for my teenage son.
 Thanks to The Outset, I went from having kids who refused to wash their faces to kids who actually enjoy it and find it soothing.

 My experience made me even more excited to try the serum and lotion.
 And let me tell you, they didn't disappoint.
 Both the serum and the lotion were absolute miracle workers.
 The serum is so incredibly light and smooth and soothing and the lotion...
 OMG, it's heavenly.
 It's so smooth and light and hydrating!
 It literally made my skin glow.
 If I could immerse my entire winter-ravaged body into The Outset's serum and lotion, I totally would.